etlbox/etlbox.website/newdoks/content/en/api/etlbox.dataflow.connectors/memorydestination-1.md

   </table>
   <a id="ETLBox_DataFlow_Connectors_MemoryDestination_1_TaskName_" data-uid="ETLBox.DataFlow.Connectors.MemoryDestination`1.TaskName*"></a>
   <h4 id="ETLBox_DataFlow_Connectors_MemoryDestination_1_TaskName" data-uid="ETLBox.DataFlow.Connectors.MemoryDestination`1.TaskName">TaskName</h4>
-  <div class="markdown level1 summary"><p>A name to identify the task or component.
-Every component or task comes
-with a default name that can be overwritten.</p>
+  <div class="markdown level1 summary"><p>A destination in memory - it will store all data in a collection
+that you assign to the Data property.
+By default, a List is used to store th data.
+If you need to access the data concurrently while rows are still written into the target, see the <a class="xref" href="/api/etlbox.dataflow.connectors/concurrentmemorydestination">ConcurrentMemoryDestination</a>.</p>
 </div>
   <div class="markdown level1 conceptual"></div>
-  <h5 class="decalaration">Declaration</h5>
+  <h5 class="declaration">Declaration</h5>
 {{< /rawhtml >}}

 ```C#